Relational Reasoning Network (RRN) for Anatomical Landmarking: Introduction

-We hypothesize that if explicit segmentation can be avoided for extremely challenging cases, landmark localization errors can be minimized.
-This will also lead to a widespread use of landmarking procedure.
-CMF bones constitute in the same anatomical space even when there is deformity or pathology.
-Thus, overall global relationships of the landmark points should still be preserved despite severe localized changes.
+We hypothesize that if an explicit segmentation can be avoided for extremely challenging cases, landmark localization errors can be minimized.
+This will also lead to a widespread use of landmarking procedure in surgical planning and precision medicine.
+Since, CMF bones are found in the same anatomical space even when there is deformity or pathology.
+Hence, the overall global relationship of the anatomical landmarks should still be preserved despite severe localized changes.
 Based on this rationale, we claim that utilizing local and global relations of the landmarks can help automatic landmarking without the extreme need for segmentation.